alex-bochkarev/Probs-SMTB-21/README.txt

 In English
 ──────────

-  I am having hard times recommending good literature in English, but:
+  I am having hard times recommending good literature in English (I was studying it mostly in Russian), but:
   • 🌍 *Online:*
+    ⁃ I've been recommended a really cool illustration:
+      <https://seeing-theory.brown.edu/>.
+I think, it is pretty much in
+      the spirit of the course, but with far better visuals :)
     ⁃ there are hardcore (but exciting!) university courses.
 E.g., [Probability - The Science of Uncertainty and Data] by MiTx (edx.org).
 I think it overlaps to an extent with the [OCW].
     ⁃ Usually, there are surprisingly good wiki articles on specific distributions (e.g., [binomial])
+  • 📖 *Books:*
-  • 📖 *book:* There is a classical book by Sheldon M. Ross *"Introduction to Probability Models"*.
+    ⁃ There is a classical book by Sheldon M. Ross *"Introduction to Probability Models"*.
 Pretty long, but comprehensive, and definitely might be useful if you want to look up something specific.
+    ⁃ I also want to mention a "hard" introduction by Grimmett and Stirzaker, *Probability and Random Processes.* I really like this one, because it seems it does not try to hide the complicated (when necessary) math behind simple words, although, of course, gets tough quickly.
+This is maybe not perfect as first-ever introduction, but might work if you liked these "sigma-algebra" discussions and are up to some serious math 😁.

     Note that a couple of things came up in a discussion during the
     class: [Rosalind] (bioinf + programming) and [CrashCourse] videos.